-All Film permittees must also complete a COVID-19 plan for cast and crew, the required form will be provided with the DPR245A.
+All Film permitees must also complete a State Parks COVID-19 plan/form for cast and crew, the required form will be provided with the DPR245A.
 Please note that even with a completed DPR245A, the CFC requires a minimum of 4 business days to process applications.

 Filming along the Ave of the Giants: